-Montgomery Planning is currently undertaking a project called the "Incentive Zoning Update" (IZU) to update the Public Benefits Point System for the CR zones.
+Montgomery Planning is currently undertaking a project called the "Incentive Zoning Update" (IZU) to update the Public Benefits point system for the CR zones.
 While this effort will not rezone any parcels or alter existing development, the effort will update the system used to evaluate new development and determine to what extent a development must provide corresponding public amenities.
-This update will also better align the point system with countywide priorities as envisioned in initiatives like Thrive Montgomery 2050, the Climate Action Plan, and implementation of the county's Racial Equity and Social Justice law.
+This update will also better align the point system with countywide priorities as envisioned in initiatives like Thrive Montgomery 2050, the Climate Action Plan, and implementation of the county's RESJ law.

-Over the summer, the Planning Board approved the draft IZU for transmittal to County Council this fall for review and approval.
-One of the key recommendations approved by the Planning Board was to enable Sector Plans to customize the menu of public benefits in a way that would achieve county wide priorities and provide local infrastructure and amenities.
-The 2017 Plan and the BOZ provisions have been very successful in guiding and producing Optional Method of Development projects that provide Public Benefits envisioned in the Plan such as affordable housing, sustainable development, and parks funding.
+In Summer 2024, the Planning Board approved the draft IZU for transmittal to County Council for review and approval.
+One of the key recommendations approved by the Planning Board was to enable sector plans to customize the menu of Public Benefits in a way that would achieve county-wide priorities and provide local infrastructure and amenities.
+The 2017 Plan and the BOZ provisions have been very successful in guiding and producing Optional Method of Development projects that provide Public Benefits envisioned in the Plan, such as affordable housing, sustainable design, and parks funding.
 Therefore, the MMPA recommends that any Zoning Text Amendment resulting from the IZU to modify the Zoning Ordinance Public Benefit section acknowledges this success when determining if and how the BOZ should transition to utilizing the new Incentive Zoning framework.